Oindrila1301/Social-Engineering-Tool/README.md

-# Social-Engineering-Tool
-Social engineering detection tool prototype which helps in detecting phishing attacks Sure!
-Here's a refined, professional, and GitHub-optimized version of your `README.md` content for **GUARD MY CLICK** — structured for clarity, impact, and developer appeal:

 # 🛡️ GUARD MY CLICK – AI Email Scanner

 **GUARD MY CLICK** is a powerful, AI-driven phishing detection system built to proactively protect users from email-based threats.
 By combining **machine learning** and **fuzzy logic**, this tool performs real-time, automated Gmail inbox scanning to identify and alert users of suspicious or malicious URLs embedded in emails — all with a single click.